MDE Intelligence

 • AI techniques for data, process and model mining and categorisation;

-• Natural language processing applied to modelling, including Large Language Models (LLM) and Generative AI;
+• Natural language processing applied to modeling, including Large Language Models (LLM) and Generative AI;

 • Data quality and privacy issues in AI for MDE;